 Modern warehouses typically use process automation in one form or another.
 Bigger warehousing and DC enterprises may also utilize physical automation as well.

 While automation is powerful, not all types of automation carry equal impact or are necessarily the right answer for your specific needs.
 For example, if you’re a single-facility operation, you probably shouldn’t invest in an automated storage/retrieval system (AS/RS) like those used by Amazon—nor could your organization afford the $10 million price tag.

 More basic automation principles, however, can provide an ROI in 12-16 months, depending on your solution provider.
 That’s why investing in the right type of automation for your organization can make the difference between implementation success or failure.

 If you need a high-value, high-impact solution and you’ve got the budget to make it happen, then introducing physical or sophisticated mechanical automation equipment into your warehouse workflows may be right the choice.
 However, due to the unique requirements and floorplans of individual warehouse or DC facilities, physical automation can also be difficult to scale across your operation.

-Compare this to process automation in the form of an automatic data collection (ADC) solution or a Warehouse Management System (WMS), both of which can be adopted by and scaled across warehouse operations of virtually any size, type, location or industry.
+Compare this to process automation in the form of an automatic data collection (AIDC) solution (“barcode software”).
+Mobile barcoding solutions, in particular, can be adopted and scaled across warehouse operations of virtually any size, type, location or industry.